Trinitite: Cultural impact

 Trinitite was not initially considered remarkable in the context of the nuclear test and ongoing war, but when the war ended visitors began to notice the glass and collect it as souvenirs.
 For a time it was believed that the desert sand had simply melted from the direct radiant thermal energy of the fireball and was not particularly dangerous.
 Thus, it was marketed as suitable for use in jewelry in 1945 and 1946.
 It is now illegal to take the remaining material from the site, much of which has been removed by the US government and buried elsewhere in New Mexico; however, material that was taken prior to this prohibition is still in the hands of collectors and available legally in mineral shops.
-Counterfeit trinitite is also on the market; trinitite's authenticity requires scientific analysis to ascertain.
+Counterfeit trinitite is also on the market; trinitite's authenticity requires scientific analysis.
 There are samples in the National Museum of Nuclear Science and History, Smithsonian National Museum of Natural History, the New Mexico Farm and Ranch Heritage Museum, and the Corning Museum of Glass; the National Atomic Testing Museum houses a paperweight containing trinitite.
 In the United Kingdom Science Museum Group's collection contains a trinitite sample, as does the Canadian War Museum in Canada.
+There is also Trinitite sample display at the Hiroshima Peace Memorial Museum in Hiroshima, Japan.

 The SETI Institute, which seeks to find and research signs of intelligent life elsewhere in space, stated in 2021 that trinitite was to be included in their library of objects connected to "transformational moments" of potential interest to intelligent extraterrestrials.
 The sculpture Trinity Cube by Trevor Paglen, exhibited in 2019 at the Museum of Contemporary Art San Diego as part of a themed collection of Paglen's art titled Sights Unseen, is partially made from trinitite.
 The c.1988 artwork Trinitite, Ground Zero, Trinity Site, New Mexico by photographer Patrick Nagatani is housed at the Denver Art Museum.